 Symptoms of MH include hyperthermia, masseter muscle contracture, respiratory acidosis (increased end-tidal CO2), tachycardia, profound muscle rigidity, and cardiac arrhythmias.
 Labs might show hyperkalemia, elevated creatinine kinase, acidosis and myoglobinuria – all related to increased skeletal muscle metabolism and breakdown.

 Treatment for MH is centered around dantrolene, a drug which binds RYR and decreases calcium release.
 Reconstituting the drug in sterile water can be a laborious task to achieve the initial dose of 2.5 mg/kg, so call for help!
+Fortunately, formulations like RYANODEX can facilitate this task!
 Additionally, triggering agents should be discontinued, the patient should be cooled, and electrolytes/acid-base should be corrected aggressively.